 Without getting technical servers are just large computers that are running 24 hours a day in order to show your website to the world.
-Computers that are on 24/7/365 need maintenance and lots of it.
-More importantly just like computers servers vary massively in quality and performance.
+Computers that are running 24/7/365 need maintenance and lots of it.
+More importantly, just like computers servers vary massively in quality and performance.

 Let’s do a non-techy example.
 You can buy a nice cheap laptop for £300 which will probably be perfectly good for browsing the web or typing up letters, but what if you want to play games or run big programs like photoshop then you need something better right?
-A decent laptop will cost you at about £750 to £1000 and a really fast one £1400 upwards.
-Obviously, the higher priced machine will be way faster and more reliable than the cheap version and will be able to handle a lot more.
+A decent laptop will cost you about £750 to £1000 and a really fast one £1400 upwards.
+Obviously, the higher-priced machine will be way faster and more reliable than the cheap version and will be able to handle a lot more.

 Servers are no different, you can fill them with cheap or expensive components depending on how fast and reliable you want them to be.
 If you were selling web hosting accounts at £1 a month what do you think you would opt for when it comes to replacing components?
 I wouldn’t blame you for selecting the cheaper option you are practically giving the hosting away so why buy top quality?

 Remember your site is online 24/7/365 if it gets a lot of visitors then the server it is hosted on will need to do some serious processing.
 It can only do that if it is a decent server.

 This is closely linked to the server quality.
 Here is a well documented and researched internet FACT if your website does not load in under 3 seconds 40% of the people that arrive will leave before they see your site at all.
-Most your clients and Google expect your site to load in under 2 seconds.
+Most of your clients and Google expect your site to load in under 2 seconds.
 Don’t believe me?
-Go search the web for a term like “how fast does my website need to load” and read some of the results.
+Go search the web for a term like “how fast does my website need to load?” and read some of the results.

 So now we have a challenge, the nice cheap hosting that is using the lower-spec servers is not going to deliver pages quickly.